microsoft/react-native-windows-samples/docs/NewArch.md

 title: New vs. Old Architecture
 ---

-The [New Architecture](https://reactnative.dev/docs/0.75/the-new-architecture/landing-page) is React Native's advanced rendering system which became the default in React Native 0.76.
-While React Native for Windows isn't yet making the New Architecture the default, we're excited to offer a sneak peek of the hard work that’s gone into supporting it, allowing developers to create applications using the new architecture.
+React Native's [new architecture](https://reactnative.dev/docs/0.75/the-new-architecture/landing-page) has become the default with [version 0.76](https://reactnative.dev/blog/2024/10/23/the-new-architecture-is-here), bringing many framework improvements including the advanced rendering system [Fabric](https://reactnative.dev/architecture/fabric-renderer).
+While React Native for Windows isn't quite yet ready to make the new architecture the default on Windows, we're excited to offer a sneak peek of the hard work that’s gone into supporting it and allow developers to create applications using the new architecture.

-With Fabric, RNW shifts from the previous "Paper" model, which relied heavily on XAML, to a Composition-first approach that can also host XAML islands as needed.
-This evolution aims to unify rendering logic cross-platform in C++, aligning more closely with the new WinAppSDK and WinUI3 that favor Win32 applications.
+On Windows, the implementation of the previous "Paper" rendering architecture was based on UWP and WinUI/XAML.
+To meet the requirements of the new "Fabric" rendering architecture the Windows implementation now uses a direct WinAppSDK Scene Graph approach that can also host WinUI/XAML islands as needed.
+This evolution aims to unify rendering logic cross-platform in C++, aligning more closely with WinAppSDK and WinUI3 that favor Win32 applications.
 This means that apps built with the new architecture will default to Win32 rather than UWP, a change made to enhance compatibility with Windows’ latest frameworks.

-For those using UWP with RNW, rest assured: we’ll provide clear migration guidance once Fabric support is fully established.
+For developers using UWP with RNW, **UWP Paper applications remain fully supported**—there are no immediate plans to remove support.
+However, **UWP and Fabric together are currently not supported**.
+We will provide clear migration guidance for UWP Paper apps once Fabric support is fully established.
 At this stage, Fabric on Windows is best suited for early adopters comfortable with a work-in-progress experience, and the documentation may not yet be as comprehensive.
-For those willing to dive in, the new architecture brings a glimpse into the future of React Native Windows development.
+For those willing to dive in, the new architecture offers a glimpse into the future of React Native Windows development.

 ## Creating a new Architecture Application